stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 current information about the DNSKEY RRset in each signer.
-The problem is that modern “signers” will typically do DNSKEY rollovers (especially ZSK rollovers) automatically without informing anyone else, because a single-signer setup is often assume (in which case the ZSK rollover is a matter completely internal to the signer).
+The problem is that modern “signers” will typically do DNSKEY rollovers (especially ZSK rollovers) automatically without informing anyone else, because a single-signer setup is often assumed (in which case the ZSK rollover is a matter completely internal to the signer).

 In the multi-signer case, this is not a correct assumption.
-It is therefore necessary to run frequent polls frequently to minimize the time window between one signer changing its version of the DNSKEY RRset and the controller noticing and re-synchronizing all signers.
+It is therefore necessary to run polls frequently to minimize the time window between one signer changing its version of the DNSKEY RRset and the controller noticing and re-synchronizing all signers.